Ivars-Knets/python-introduction/readme.txt

-Python project and practice for the "Introduction to Programming with Python I" course on udacity.
+Python project and practice for the "Introduction to Python" course on udacity.

 Python version used: 3.14.2